harshitster/Distributed-Video-Storage/README.md

 # Distributed-Video-Storage

 ## Architecture Overview
-TritonTube is built with a microservices architecture featuring distributed storage, consistent hashing, and RAFT consensus for fault tolerance.
+The system is built with a microservices architecture featuring distributed storage, consistent hashing, and RAFT consensus for fault tolerance.

 ```mermaid
 graph TB